-He is a reseller:
+Is a reseller:

-A person who habitually acquires goods for resale.
-The organiser of sales by public auction also has this status when he acts in his own name under a contract under which commission is payable on a sale.
+Who habitually acquires goods for resale.
+The organizer of sales at public auction also has this condition when acting in his own name under a sales commission contract.

 2. Goods to which it applies

 They are used goods:

-Movable property used by a third party that is susceptible to reuse and is acquired for resale.
+Personal property used by a third party that is susceptible to reuse and is acquired for resale.

-They are not considered to be used goods:
+They are not considered used goods:

 They are antiques:

-They are collectors' items:
+They are collector's items:

 This special regime cannot be applied to investment gold.

-3.Transactions to which it applies
+3. Operations to which it applies

 Sales of used goods.
 When they have been acquired: